British Culture - Marriage and Wedding Ceremonies

 Traditions include:-

-Toast the couple The happy couple toast each other.
-(This has nothing to do with sliced bread.)
+The happy couple toast each other.
+(This has nothing to do with sliced bread.) | |

-The first dance The newlyweds have the fiirst dance.
+The newlyweds have the fiirst dance. | |

-Cutting the cake The couple cut the cake together, this symbolizes their first meal as husband and wife (see above).
+The couple cut the cake together, this symbolizes their first meal as husband and wife (see above). | |

 The bride may throw her bouquet to the assembled group of all unmarried women in attendance, with folklore suggesting the person who catches it will be the next to wed.
+(A fairly recent equivalent has the groom throwing the bride's garter to the assembled unmarried men; the man who catches it is supposedly the next to wed.) | |

-Just Married It is usual for the couple to go away on holiday together.
-This is called the honeymoon.
+It is usual for the couple to go away on holiday together.
+This is called the honeymoon. | |

-Carrying the bride On arriving back home it is traditional for the husband to carry his wife into their new home.
-This is called carrying the bride over the threshold.
+On arriving back home it is traditional for the husband to carry his wife into their new home.
+This is called carrying the bride over the threshold. |

 The Cost of Getting Married in the UK